Phishing attack meaning & legal definition in IT act

 Phishing attack

-Introduction of the Phishing attack meaning and legal definition: – Phishing is a type of social engineering in computing that involves attempting to steal valuable details, such as username and password as well as credit card information, by impersonating a trustworthy individual or company in an evidently official digital information, including an e-mail or an instant message.
+Introduction of the Phishing attack meaning and legal definition: – Phishing is a type of social engineering in computing that involves attempting to steal valuable details, such as username and password as well as credit card information, by impersonating a trustworthy individual or company in evidently official digital information, including an e-mail or an instant message.

 Phishing aims to steal personal information, the user’s identification, essential passwords, as well as bank account details before gaining control of the computer and engaging in potentially illegal activities.
 Through America Online, the term “phishing” and its idea may be traced back to the 1990s (AOL).
 A group of hacker attacks impersonating AOL workers operated under the name of the warez community.
 The early “phishers” are another name for this group.
 Users of AOL were requested for personal login data and information details.